 - Only one parent is allowed to drop off their child. - This parent is NOT allowed to enter the school building. - Drop off and pick up times will be staggered; parents may not congregate outside classroom doors.

 Communication with parents

-- Daily contact or conversations between staff and parents will be done at a distance of 2m. - Communication via School360, Tapestry and email will be encouraged.
+- Daily contact or conversation they need to have will be done at a distance of 2m. - Communication via School360, Tapestry and email will be encouraged.

 Health and safety